hotwax/oms-documentation/Fulfillment/APIs/Packing slip PDF.md

 # Packing slip PDF API

 Downloads a packing slip in PDF format for the shipment.
-To download the shipping label PDF, you will need to call the /PackingSlip.pdf endpoint with the POST method.
+To download the shipping label PDF, you will need to call the /PackingSlip.pdf endpoint with the `/POST` method.

 ## Request